Accounts payable departments are making automation their top priority.

-#1: Identify your pain points.
+#1: Identify your AP pain points.

 Uncover your organization’s accounts payable pain points by identifying and documenting the procedures that are now in place, and the challenges and hidden costs that are tied to each one.

-#2: Define your objectives.
+#2: Define your AP department's objectives.

-There are many reasons that accounts payable departments want to transform their processes.
+There are many reasons that accounts payable departments want to automate invoice processing.
 Ardent Partners finds that reducing costs, enhancing reporting and visibility, and better aligning accounts payable with procurement are among the top drivers of accounts payable automation.
-Collaborating with other stakeholders to set clear objectives early-on ensures that your automation project will succeed.
+Collaborating with other stakeholders to set clear objectives early-on ensures that your AP automation project will succeed.
 Establish a project management team that includes stakeholders from departments such as information technology, finance and procurement, as well as front-line accounts payable staff.
 The team should create a prioritized list of objectives based on the business needs of stakeholders, and be sure the objectives address the pressures and priorities of your senior management.
 Setting these objectives will keep your project team focused as it evaluates potential automation approaches and will help avoid the possibility of your project costing more because of delays or unexpected risks

-#3: Find the right partner.
+#3: Find the right AP automation partner.

-#4: State your (business) case.
+#4: State your AP automation business case.

-#5: Prioritize user experience.
+#5: Prioritize AP user experience.